About Community Training & Development

 The Braddock Hills Center serves a greater metropolitan area including the communities of Braddock, Braddock Hills, Churchill, Edgewood, Forest Hills, North Braddock, North Versailles, Penn Hills, Rankin, Swissvale, Turtle Creek, Wilkinsburg and Wilkins Twp., among others.

 It is conveniently located to public transportation and all the amenities of a suburban environment—restaurants, banks and grocery stores with lots of free parking.

 The Braddock Hills Center offers all of the Community Education courses, opportunities for customized workforce job training for corporations and businesses as well as regularly scheduled credit and noncredit classes.

 Look Around, We’re Out of the Classroom

 We bring our slate of more than 500 programs into nearly all of our region's neighborhoods.
 We're in church basements, at Kane Regional Centers, libraries, schools, senior citizen centers and bowling alleys.
 We teach in greenhouses and police academy kitchens, and we'll even give a lesson or two at a fast-food restaurant.

 Why It Works

 All instructors are expert in the subject matter in which they are hired to teach.
-MOST ALL instructors have at least a Master Degree in the field of Human Services, Education and/or in their field of expertise.
-All instructors have many years of experience and "hands-on" training in the Human, Social and/or Health Related Services.
-We are proud and excited to have a diverse, varied and knowledgeable list of instructors working for the CCAC Community Training and Development/Human Services Division.
+MOST ALL instructors have at least a master's degree in the field of Human Services, Education and/or in their field of expertise.
+All instructors have many years of experience and hands-on training in the Human, Social and/or Health Related Services.
+We are proud and excited to have a diverse, varied and knowledgeable list of instructors working for the CCAC Community Training & Development/Human Services Division.